Time4Learning Homeschool Curriculum Review

 - No Accreditation.
 Many curricula raise their prices due to their coursework being accredited.
 However, several homeschoolers realize that accreditation is not always necessary and would appreciate paying less for a curriculum rather than paying more for a non-essential label.

 - Secular Worldview.
 The Time4Learning curriculum is presented with a secular worldview, which could be a great option for families looking to avoid religious-based coursework, or even for Christians who would rather use a curriculum with a secular worldview.

 - Set Lesson Plans.
 Time4Learning has many tools available for parents to lesson plan, however, there is no need to create lessons with Time4Learning.
-The coursework is automatically divided into ready-to-go lessons.
 Parents simply need to plan how slow or quickly their students should work through each course.

 - Recordkeeping.
 The program creates reports with student grades, which parents can easily print.
 Lessons also include timestamps on activities for attendance purposes.